 Tie ends of legs together with string; tuck wingtips under.
 Spread remaining half of butter mixture over chicken.
-Sprinkle evenly with salt and pepper.
+Sprinkle evenly with ground cumin, salt and pepper.
 Place chicken, breast side up, on a lightly greased rack in a lightly greased shallow roasting pan.

 Bake at 450° for 30 minutes.

 Reduce heat to 400°, and bake for 55 to 60 minutes or until meat thermometer inserted into thigh registers 180°.
 Cover loosely with aluminum foil to prevent excessive browning, if necessary.
 Remove to a serving platter, reserving drippings in pan.
 Cover with foil, and let stand 10 minutes before slicing.

 Add broth to reserved drippings in pan, stirring to loosen browned bits from bottom.